eliassun/ipsec/README.md

 3. Create the certs that strongSwan needs

-For the IPSec for the remote access VPN(User VPN), it can found from my writing https://eliassun.github.io/ipsec-remote.txt My tech log shows how to configure a site-to-site IPSec: https://eliassun.github.io/strongwan.txt
+For the remote access VPN(User VPN) by IPSec, it can be found from my writing https://eliassun.github.io/ipsec-remote.txt My tech log shows how to configure a site-to-site IPSec: https://eliassun.github.io/strongwan.txt